Statutory Rape Lawyer in Madison

 In some states “Romeo and Juliet” clauses create exceptions to statutory rape laws.
 If one person is 17 or younger, and their romantic partner is within 3 years of age, statutory rape will not be pursued as long as the sexual intercourse is consensual.
 This does NOT exist in Wisconsin, allowing for a greater number of teenagers being charged with statutory rape.

 You are only guilty if you are convicted™

 Penalties for Statutory Rape in Wisconsin

-Depending on how severe the sexual assault charge statutory rape is either a felony or misdemeanor.
-Based on the classification of the crime, it will determine whether it was a felony or misdemeanor.
+Depending on how severe the sexual assault charge, statutory rape is either a felony or misdemeanor.
+Based on the classification of the crime, it will be determined if it is a felony or misdemeanor.